What is a Junior Citizen Bee?

 Who funds the website and competition?

-Law-Focused Education, Inc. receives funding from the Hatton W. Sumners Foundation to administer the Bee in a Box.
+Law-Focused Education, Inc. receives funding from the Sumners Foundation to administer the Bee in a Box.
 The website is maintained by Law Focused Education, Inc. and the State Bar of Texas Law-Related Education Department.
 All contest materials are prepared and provided by the Texas Law-Related Education Department.